Kings beat Blackhawks 6-3 to halt 10-game losing streak

+LOS ANGELES — Willie Desjardins couldn’t muster up a smile, but the relief among the Los Angeles Kings was visible from their head coach on down after avoiding tying the longest losing streak in team history.

-LOS ANGELES — Adrian Kempe had a goal and an assist, and the Los Angeles Kings stopped a 10-game losing streak with a 6-3 win over the Chicago Blackhawks on Saturday.
+Adrian Kempe had a goal and an assist, and the Kings stopped a 10-game losing streak with a 6-3 win over the Chicago Blackhawks on Saturday.

+“It has been a long time,” Desjardins said.
+“And in the end it’s just a way better feeling when you win.”

-Dustin Brown scored twice for the Kings, who avoided tying the longest losing streak in team history, an 11-game slide from March 16-April 4, 2004.
+Dustin Brown scored twice for the Kings, who were at risk of matching an 11-game slide from March 16-April 4, 2004.
 Ilya Kovalchuk and Brendan Leipsic each had a goal and an assist, and Sean Walker scored a power-play goal.
 Jonathan Quick made 29 saves.

 Brendan Perlini scored twice for the Blackhawks, who have dropped three of four.
 Corey Crawford made 19 saves.